 - Always begin with cold water when boiling potatoes; this ensures even cooking throughout.

-How to Serve and How to Store Roasted Garlic Mashed Potatoes
+How to Serve and Store Roasted Garlic Mashed Potatoes

 I serve Roasted Garlic Mashed Potatoes immediately while they are hot and creamy, topped with chopped parsley and of course an extra small knob of butter melting over the surface, and that's heavenly!
 They pair beautifully with roast turkey, beef or chicken stews, or try with those simple, but wonderful mushrooms.
-For something different, I spread the mashed potato into a baking dish, brush lightly with butter and bake briefly for a slightly golden top.
+They also sit well under a rich sausage casserole or next to pan-fried fish.
+For a lighter plate, match them with roasted vegetables and a green salad.

 To store, allow the Roasted Garlic Mashed Potatoes to cool fully before transferring them into an airtight container.
 Keep in the fridge for up to 2 days, please do not freeze - it would become mushy and unpleasant, better cook it again.
 When reheating, add a splash of cream and warm gently on the hob, stirring continuously to restore the creamy consistency.
 Avoid microwaving at high power, as it can dry the potato and dull the garlic flavour.